jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Final/readme.md

 <p>The SciFi class inherits from Book and adds an attribute specific to sci-fi books.
 The attribute specific to the SciFi class is scientificConcept. </p>
 <img src="https://github.com/jjn7702/SECJ1023-PT2/assets/147809633/111c067c-b6bb-4f5e-baea-57b4fc95debe"></img>

 <h2>Polymorphism</h2>
-<p>&ensp; In this project, polymorphism is applied using a virtual function.
+<p>&ensp;&ensp;In this project, polymorphism is applied using a virtual function.
 In the Book class, the display() function is declared as virtual void display() const.
 This means that derived classes which are Romance, Fantasy, SciFi can override this function with their specific implementations.
 </p>

-<p>&ensp;Each derived class overrides the display function in the Book class to display all the common book attributes and every derived class specific attribute.
+<p>&ensp;&ensp;Each derived class overrides the display function in the Book class to display all the common book attributes and every derived class specific attribute.
 This allows each genre of book to display additional details, for example mainCoupleName for Romance books,  creatureType for Fantasy books and scientificConcept for Sci-Fi books while still leveraging common behavior defined in the Book class.
 </p>

 <p><b>Base Class: Book</b></p>